ESA Digital Twin Earth Components:

 • Contribute to defining a community Science and R&D agenda to advance in the effective use of EO data in Digital Twins.

-Draft Programme and Poster List
+Programme and Poster List

 Please click HERE to see the Poster List

-Please find below a draft version of the Agenda of the event
+Please find below a draft version of the Agenda of the event.

 Session